jhonoryza/laravel-inertia-builder/readme.md

   Markdown, File Uploads, Date Pickers, and more.
 - **Powerful Data Tables:** Create complex data tables with searchable columns, advanced filtering, sorting, and bulk actions.
-- **Reactive Components:** Create dependent dropdowns and other reactive form elements where a change in one field automatically updates another, all handled seamlessly on the backend.
+- **Reactive Components:** Create reactive form elements where a change in one field automatically updates another, all handled seamlessly on the backend.
 - **Relationship Handling:** Automatically populate fields and table columns with data from Eloquent relationships ( `belongsTo`, `hasMany`, etc.).